 Research of the Great Synagogue

-Archaeological research of the Great Synagogue & Shulhoyf of Vilna (Vilnius) took place on July 1 – 19, 2019.
+Archaeological research of the Great Synagogue & Shulhoyf of Vilna (Vilnius) takes part on July 9 – 31, 2018.
 The archaeological research of the Great Synagogue began in 2011 when the remains of the Great Synagogue were first located.
 In 2016-2017, remnants of the public bathhouse of the Jewish community of Vilnius and two Mikves (ritual baths) were exposed.
-The major result of the excavation in 2018 was the exposure of the Bimah, and the work in 2019 included expansion of this excavation, with further activity to reveal the Bimah and the walls of the Great Synagogue.
+The aim of the 2018 excavation is to further explore the bathhouse and to outline its perimeter and the back (northwestern) wall of the Great Synagogue.

-The joint Lithuanian-Israeli-American excavation and research project of the Great Synagogue of Vilna (Vilnius) was lead by teams from the “Kulturos paveldo išsaugojimo pajegos” of Lithuania and the “Israel Antiquities Authority”.
-The research was financed by the Good Will Foundation and by members of the research team.
+The joint Lithuanian-Israeli-American excavation and research project of the Great Synagogue of Vilna (Vilnius) will be lead by teams from the ‘Kulturos paveldo išsaugojimo pajegos’ of Lithuania and the ‘Israel Antiquities Authority’.
+The research is financed by the Good Will Foundation and by members of the research team.
 Project partners are Jewish Community of Lithuania and Vilnius City Municipality.